Settling in at Sixth Form Help and Support

 - Initial form times in form groups to help the group bond and get to know each other.

-- An Extra-curricular Fair, which introduces the LVI, including new students, to the variety of opportunities available outside the classroom should they wish to get involved.
+- An Extra-curricular Fair, which introduces the Lower Sixth, including new students, to the variety of opportunities available outside the classroom should they wish to get involved.

 - A coffee morning between new students and the Head Girls Team, so new girls have a chance to ask questions about school life.

-- All new LVI students are invited to an introductory welcome to the Higher Education Department so that they are aware of the staff and resources available to them for any higher education related queries.
+- All new Lower Sixth students are invited to an introductory welcome to the Higher Education Department so that they are aware of the staff and resources available to them for any higher education related queries.

 NEW SIXTH FORM PARENTS

 At the end of September, all Lower Sixth parents are invited to a Lower Sixth Parents’ Information Evening.
 This gives parents the chance to meet key members of staff, including their daughter’s tutor, and to hear more about the Sixth Form and both the A Level and IB pathways.

 The first Lower Sixth Parents’ Evening, where parents and students have appointments with subject staff, takes place at the end of November.